USEPA/IO-Model-Builder/README.rst

 ::

-    pip install iomb
+    pip install IO-Model-Builder

-This will also install the dependencies of ``iomb`` (`NumPy <http://www.numpy.org/>`__,
+This will also install the dependencies of the IO-Model-Builder (`NumPy <http://www.numpy.org/>`__,
 `pandas <http://pandas.pydata.org/>`__, and
 `matplotlib <http://matplotlib.org/>`__) if required.
 After this you